DimaKalashnikov/FromGitHowTo/README.md

 # FromGitHowTo
-What I have learned with gitHowTo
+What I have learned with gitHowTo.
+This is the Hello World example from the git tutorial.